Skip to content

 A USDA loan may be the better fit if:

-• the home is in an eligible USDA area
+• The home is in an eligible USDA area

-• your income falls within USDA limits
+• Your household income falls within USDA limits

-• you want to minimize upfront cash to close
+• You want to minimize upfront cash to close

 An FHA loan may be the better fit if:

-• you need more flexible credit standards
+• You need more flexible credit standards

-• you want broader property options
+• You want broader property options

-• you can manage the required down payment
+• You can manage the required down payment

 The Bottom Line